anquanscan/sec-tools/README.md

 [BitByByte-File-Pumper](https://github.com/Perfectdotexe/BitByByte-File-Pumper): Revisiting a classic tool, the file pumper! 💦
 [Remote-Keylogger](https://github.com/dubniczky/Remote-Keylogger): A compiled keylogger written in python with logging to a remote host
 [valentine-hbl](https://github.com/173210/valentine-hbl): Half Byte Loader BETA
 [Hack-Tools](https://github.com/LasCC/Hack-Tools): The all-in-one Red Team extension for Web Pentester 🛠
+[Cracker-Tool](https://github.com/cracker911181/Cracker-Tool): All in One CRACKER911181's Tool.
+This Tool For Hacking and Pentesting. 🎭